filecc/cooldown-calculator-ingress/README.md

 Hello everyone,
-this is a first attempt on a Ingress Cooldwon Calculator, made after a specific request by dear friend of mine.
+this is a first attempt on a Ingress Cooldwon Calculator, made after a specific request by a dear friend of mine.

 ## What to know
 The Web App is  made with JS, HTML and CSS.
 First you have to choose if FRIEND or ENEMY (by default, FRIEND value is selected).
 Then, you can choose every Mod you prefer (hacks or sink), in the option menu.
-You can delete all the values inserted by pressi the "Reset All" button or you can delete a singole value by tapping the trash icon next to a Mod field.
+You can delete all the values inserted by pressing the "Reset All" button or you can delete a singole value by tapping the trash icon next to a Mod field.

 ## Other facts
 There a night mode that match your device preference.